Studioplex Beltline Retail & Townhomes

 Located in the heart of the Atlanta BeltLine’s Eastside Trail, this building is within a short walk of Krog Street Market, Freedom Park, and the King Historic District.
-This 460’ long structure exceeds the normal standards for mixed-use buildings.
-The structure is designed as two distinctly separate buildings.
-The lower 30,800 sf Beltline Building is entirely retail and restaurants and by the public from the Beltline.
+This 460’ long structure exceeds the normal standards for mixed-use buildings and is designed as two distinctly separate buildings.
+The lower 30,800 sf Beltline Building is entirely retail and restaurants, and it is accessible to the public from the Beltline.
 The upper Residential Building is a series of 19 townhomes accessed via parking off of Auburn Avenue.

-The architecture reflects a traditional style with modern touches.
-Each townhouse provides an open floor plan with living, dining, cooking, and socializing.
-Each resident has the option to connect their living room to the outdoors with a folding door system that lets any interior space open up to the outdoors, which is standard in all units and supplies ample, natural daylight.
-When closed, it’s a wall of paneled glass.
-This development caters to those that want the space of a single-family home with the amenities of living In-town.
-Each townhouse features a two-car garage and residential elevator that connects to all levels with ease
+The architecture of the building reflects a traditional style with modern touches.
+The design incorporates elements such as open floor plans with living, dining, cooking, and socializing spaces.
+Each townhouse provides an option to connect the living room to the outdoors with a folding door system that lets any interior space open up to the outdoors.
+This feature is standard in all units, and it supplies ample natural daylight.
+The design also includes a two-car garage and residential elevator that connects to all levels with ease.

 The development caters to those that want the space of a single-family home with the amenities of living In-town.
 The architecture, design and location of the development make it an ideal place for people looking for a unique living experience in an urban setting.